-- 51. The Biology Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding. - 52.
+- 51. The Physical Sciences Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding. - 52.
 The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
-The quality standards for assessing research environment will be those indicated in paragraph 64 of the General Panel Guidelines.